Rodger Davies: Career

+Death

-Davies and Antoinette Varnavas, an embassy secretary and a Greek Cypriot national, were killed by sniper fire from a nearby building, believed to be gunmen from EOKA-B, a Greek Cypriot nationalist paramilitary organization whose goal was to unite Cyprus with Greece.
+Davies and Antoinette Varnavas, an embassy secretary and a Greek Cypriot national, were killed by sniper fire from a nearby building, believed to be gunmen from EOKA-B, a Greek Cypriot nationalist paramilitary organization although this was never proven.
 Afterwards, the U.S. government "immediately" sent his replacement, Ambassador to Yemen William R. Crawford Jr., in order to demonstrate that "it was not blaming Greek-Cypriot authorities for the murder".

 Personal life

 Davies was born in Berkeley, California, on May 7, 1921 to John Leslie Davies and Catherine Paul Davies.
 He had an older brother, John Arthur Davies, and a younger sister, Catherine Davies Frakes.
 He studied Economics at the University of California, Berkeley, before joining the U.S. Army in World War II.
-He undertook intensive language training in Arabic under Philip Khuri Hitti at Princeton University as part of the Army Specialized Training Program, promoted to the rank of Lieutenant, and then was deployed to the Middle East.
-He joined the State Department after World War II.
-He then married Sarah Burgess,.
+He was married to Sarah Burgess.
 She died in 1973, the year before he was killed.
 They had a daughter, Dana, and a son, John, who were 20 and 15 years old, respectively at the time of Davies's death.